tweag/python-monorepo-example/2017-09-01-free-monads.md

 the idea is that to map to something we now only need to provide a definition over the generating object (which is easier).

-To give an eample, in high-school you may have been asked to manipulate lots of maps `f :: R^n -> R^m`.
+To give an example, in high-school you may have been asked to manipulate lots of maps `f :: R^n -> R^m`.
 Now `R^n` happens to be a free object over any set of vectors that form a *basis*.
 So instead of defining the function `f` over *all* the points of `R^n`, which would be tedious, we just define it over the `n`